-In the table on the left common and uncommon causes of esophageal strictures.
+The table shows common and uncommon causes of esophageal strictures.

-On the far left a stricture (arrow) with irregular mucosal folds at stricture site on air-contrast view.
+To the far left is an image of a stricture (arrow) with irregular mucosal folds at stricture site on air-contrast view.

 This patient had Barrett's esophagus.

 Mid esophageal strictures and ulcers are suspicious for Barrett's esophagus.